uk-gov-mirror/hmrc.self-assessment-biss-api/resources/public/api/conf/1.0/docs/overview.md

-The Self Assessment BISS (Business Income Source Summary) API allows a developer to retrieve a summary of income and expenditure for a specified self-employment, or UK property business for a given tax year.
+This API allows a developer to retrieve a summary of income and expenditure for a specified self-employment, UK property or foreign property business for a given tax year.